Migrants push for Spain's Ceuta again after border security tightened | Law-Order

 Migrants push for Spain's Ceuta again after border security tightened

 Hundreds of migrants tried to force their way past tightened security into Ceuta on Wednesday, as Spain pressed on with the expulsion of thousands who had swum or climbed into its North African enclave over the past two days.
-Around two-thirds of the roughly 8,000 migrants who made it to Ceuta, including unaccompanied children, have been expelled, Spanish authorities say.
-Many of those sent back said they were determined to try again in their determination to reach Europe.
+Around two-thirds of the roughly 8,000 migrants who made it to Ceuta, including unaccompanied children, have been expelled, Spanish authorities say, though many of those returned said they would again try to reach Europe.

-On the northern tip of Morocco across from Gibraltar and with a population of 80,000, the enclave has periodically been a magnet for refugees seeking a quick way into Europe, but Rabat cracked down on border traffic in recent years.
+On the northern tip of Morocco across from Gibraltar and with a population of 80,000, the enclave has periodically been a magnet for refugees seeking a quick way into Europe.
+But Rabat has cracked down on border traffic in recent years.
 'JUICE AND A CAKE'

 "I am not losing hope.
 I have friends in Ceuta where I can stay till I get a chance to cross to Spain," Souhail Abbadi, a man in his 20s from Tangier in northwest Morocco, told Reuters.
 Earlier, Spanish police and soldiers escorted long lines of Moroccans and other mainly sub-Saharan Africans through a gate back into Morocco.

 "We were given juice and a cake, that is all," said Mohamed, from Ait Melloul in southwest Morocco, after Spanish soldiers sent him back as soon as he arrived.
-He and many other returnees gathered in the Moroccan border town of Fnideq, where they said they were receiving no aid.
+He and many other returnees gathered in Fnideq, where they said they were receiving no aid.

 Rights group Amnesty International said Spanish security forces had used violence, including beating migrants or throwing them into the sea.
 It also accused Morocco of using migrants as pawns in its dispute with Spain.
 Migrants interviewed by Reuters said they had been beaten by Spanish security forces before being sent back to Morocco.
 A Reuters journalist watching the arrivals in Ceuta on Wednesday did not see any beatings or people being thrown into the sea.